 Great trout rivers of Argentina - Rio Grande in the Tierra del Fuego

-, trout of several species were introduced by settlers in the early 20th century.
+As in all Patagonia, trout of several species were introduced by settlers in the early 20th century.

 Though numerous attempts have been heard of, as far back as the late 19th century when trout were sown in the Chilean mountain streams of Tierra del Fuego, possibly including the head waters of the Rio Grande, the earliest recorded seedings were undertaken by sheep ranch manager John Goodall in the mid1930's.
 With eggs brought from Chile he hatched and reared Browns (Salmo trutta), Rainbows (onchoryincus mykiss) and Atlantic Salmon (Salmo salar).
 Today Brown Trout, both resident and anadromous, dominate the fish population of the Rio Grande.
 Though not documented it is said that the Chilean Brown Trout were originally brought from Germany.

-of sea run browns in the Rio Grande date from the mid 1950's, 20 years after their introduction.
+The first reports of sea run browns in the Rio Grande date from the mid 1950's, 20 years after their introduction.

-human impact, such as dams, roads, bridges and pollution, is virtually nonexistent.
+Additionally human impact, such as dams, roads, bridges and pollution, is virtually nonexistent.
 Today it is estimated that more than 50,000 browns migrate up river each year to spawn making it the largest sea run Brown Trout population in the world.